scratchblox/scratchblox.github.io-old/README.md

 # ScratchBlox GitHub Repository

+## News
+- ScratchBlox Forums is up!
+See the Discussions tab for the post, view the site at https://scratchblox-official.wixsite.com/forums

 ## Rules
 1. No using the README.md file as a chat
 2. No uploading files who's filename is a hash